|

 The API requires that there be standard key codes for the ITU-T keypad (0-9, *, #), but no keypad layout is required by the API.
 Although an implementation may provide additional keys, applications relying on these keys are not portable.

-In addition, the class Canvas
+In addition, the class Canvas has methods for

 handling abstract game events.
 An implementation maps all these key